 Iron Work Farm in Acton, Inc. ('IWF') is a historical, 501(c) (3) non-profit corporation chartered in Massachusetts since 1964.

 Iron Work Farm owns the 1707 Faulkner Homestead and 1732 Jones Tavern in South Acton.
 We serve as the stewards of these precious tangible assets to the historic past.
 Our mission is to protect, educate and promote historical preservation and the study of South Acton.
-In addition to our annual events we offer programming and events including:
+In addition to our annual events we offer a variety of programming and events including:

 Jones Tavern is the official meeting place for the Acton Minutemen.
 On Patriots Day weekend the Faulkner House is the site of the Robbins Alarm Ride re-enactment.